kfactory-dev/handbook/onboarding/general.md

 ## Where to go from there
 Some resources for you to go next:
 * Check out our repos on Github: [Centrifuge](https://github.com/centrifuge/) (open source), [CentrifugeInc](https://github.com/CentrifugeInc/) (company stuff)
-* Set up your shared folder structure and start browsing around
 * Read our investor’s blog posts on their investment in Centrifuge ([Mosaic](http://www.mosaicventures.com/mosaicblog/2018/3/5/why-we-invested-in-centrifuge-and-a-short-love-letter-to-crypto-in-berlin-) and [BlueYard](https://medium.com/@BlueYard/centrifuge-1fcf8e8e76cd))
 * Read the white paper, again ;-)